 Ensuring Child Support Payments are Paid

 In addition to the valuable representation you will receive during the court case that will decide your child support payments, a family law attorney is also an essential ally for ensuring those child support payments are paid.
 While there are government officials in the State of Texas who are tasked with enforcing payments, a lawyer is often a stronger advocate for enforcing your child support rights.

 Also, it is important that a parent does not rely on the state’s rules on child support payments because the court does have some leeway in determining payments.
 The guidelines are helpful for ensuring children receive an appropriate amount, but a child support lawyer is the most important ally a parent can have during a lawsuit.

 You Can Depend on Marx, Altman & Johnson

-Are you facing a child custody battle or a child support lawsuit in Dallas, Fort Worth, or surrounding areas?
+Are you facing a child custody battle or a child support lawsuit in Dallas-Fort Worth and surrounding areas?
 Marx, Altman, & Johnson provides expert representation for parents seeking child support lawyers.
 We understand the rules for child custody and child support in Texas, and you can rest assured you will receive valuable representation with Marx, Altman, & Johnson.

 Contact our legal team today with your questions and concerns about child custody, child support, or any other facet of family law in Fort Worth, Dallas, and surrounding areas.